viorble/Lecture-Database/ch07_introduction_to_SQL.md

 - What are the four categories of SQL functions

 # Backup

-# Correlated Subqueries (Definition)
+## Correlated Subqueries (Definition)

-- <span class="blue-text">Inner subquery</span>
+- `<span class="blue-text">`Inner subquery

   - Inner subqueries execute independently.
   - The inner sub-query executes first; its **output** is used by the outer query, which then executes until the last outer query finishes (the first SQL statement in the code).
-- <span class="blue-text">Correalted subquery</span>
+- `<span class="blue-text">`Correalted subquery

   - A subquery that executes once for each row in the outer query.
   - The inner query is related to the outer query
   - The inner query references a column of the outer subquery.

   1. It initiates the outer query.
   2. For each row of the outer query result set, it executes the inner query by passing the outer row to the inner query.

-# Correlated Subqueries (Example)
+## Correlated Subqueries (Example)

 List all product sales in which the units sold value is greater than the average units sold value for that product (as opposed to the average for all products).

 1. Compute the average units sold for a product.
 2. Compare the average computed in Step 1 to the units sold in each sale row, and then select only the rows in which the number of units sold is greater.

-# Correlated Subqueries (SQL)
+## Correlated Subqueries (SQL)

 ```sql
 SELECT INV_NUMBER, P_CODE, LINE_UNITS
 FROM LINE LS